11 Kind Things I Do For Myself Every Day (Self-Care in Action)

 3. Replace negative thought patterns with self-love mantras

 This one takes practice!
 I’m trying to train my mind to flag up negative thought patterns (worry, stress, anxiety) and actively replace them with something joyful or proactive instead.
 I literally imagine drawing a line under the negative thought, and choose something positive to concentrate on.
+These mantras help.

 4. Feed myself something delicious